Dr Mehreen Arif

 giving men a better chance of beating prostate cancer

-In this last year I have worked on a cold related virus called Coxsackie virus which is currently in phase I-II clinical trials for melamona (skin cancer).
-We have shown that:
+Recently I have worked on a cold related virus called Coxsackie virus which is currently in phase I-II clinical trials for melanoma (skin cancer).
+We have studied the virus in bladder cancer and shown that:

 • Coxsackie virus can grow in and kill bladder cancer cells.

 • Combination of Coxsackie virus with either chemotherapy or radiotherapy shows enhanced tumour killing compared to either anti-cancer agent alone.

 • My work has shown that chemotherapy or radiotherapy improves the ability of the virus to enter tumours cells through entry molecules.